smart-data-models/dataModel.IssueTracking/service_requests/doc/spec.md

         streetAddress:
           description: 'Property.
 The street address.
 Model:''https://schema.org/streetAddress'''
           type: string
+        streetNr:
+          description: Number identifying a specific property on a public street.
+          type: string
       type: object
       x-ngsi:
         model: https://schema.org/address
         type: Property
     agency_responsible:
-      description: 'Please note that this is semantically equivalent to the provider property (name subproperty) of schema.org'
+      description: 'Property.
+Please note that this is semantically equivalent to the provider property (name subproperty) of schema.org.
+Model:''http://schema.org/provider'''
       type: string
       x-ngsi:
         model: http://schema.org/provider
         type: Property
     alternateName:
-      description: 'An alternative name for this item'
+      description: An alternative name for this item
       type: string
       x-ngsi:
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     dataProvider:
-      description: 'A sequence of characters identifying the provider of the harmonised data entity.'
+      description: A sequence of characters identifying the provider of the harmonised data entity.
       type: string
       x-ngsi:
         type: Property
     dateCreated:
-      description: 'Entity creation timestamp.
-This will usually be allocated by the storage platform.'
+      description: Entity creation timestamp.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
-      description: 'Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.'
+      description: Timestamp of the last modification of the entity.
+This will usually be allocated by the storage platform.
       format: date-time
       type: string
       x-ngsi:
         type: Property
     description:
-      description: 'A description of this item'
+      description: A description of this item
       type: string
       x-ngsi:
         type: Property
     device_id:
       anyOf:
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           maxLength: 256
           minLength: 1
           pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
           type: string
-        - description: 'Property.
-Identifier format of any NGSI entity'
+        - description: Property.
+Identifier format of any NGSI entity
           format: uri
           type: string
-      description: 'The unique device ID of the device submitting the request.
-This is usually only used for mobile devices'
+      description: 'Relationship.
+The unique device ID of the device submitting the request.
+This is usually only used for mobile devices.
+Model:''https://schema.org/URL'''
       x-ngsi:
         model: https://schema.org/URL
         type: Relationship
     email:
-      description: 'Email address of owner.'
+      description: Email address of owner.
       format: idn-email
       type: string
       x-ngsi:
         type: Property
     expected_datetime:
-      description: 'The date and time when the service request can be expected to be fulfilled.
-This may be based on a service-specific service level agreement'
+      description: 'Property.
+The date and time when the service request can be expected to be fulfilled.
+This may be based on a service-specific service level agreement.
+Model:''https://schema.org/DateTime'''
       type: string
       x-ngsi:
         model: https://schema.org/DateTime